Hell Ride: Production notes

 Larry Bishop's character Pistolero is named after the original title for Robert Rodriguez’s Desperado.
 The dialogue spoken by the character Nada (Leonor Varela) is made up almost entirely of double entendres and clichés.

 Bishop took extra duties on this film by not only starring in it, but also writing, directing and co-producing with producers Michael Steinberg and Shana Stein, and executive producer Quentin Tarantino.
 This film is Bishop's modern-day take on those 1960s motorcycle flicks he used to turn out for B-movie masters American International Pictures.
-It is the project Tarantino inspired Bishop to begin some five and a half years ago, when he told Bishop: "It is your destiny to write, direct and star in a movie".
+It is the project Tarantino inspired Bishop to begin some five and a half years before, when he told Bishop: "It is your destiny to write, direct and star in a movie".
 Tarantino also assured Bishop that he would help to produce his film.

 Release

 Hell Ride premiered at the 2008 Sundance Film Festival.
 It had a brief theatrical run via Third Rail Releasing before being released to DVD worldwide.